-Foreign attendees, if you are planning on attending the CDA/CSEM Professional Conference and Annual Meetings please follow the instructions below.
+Foreign attendees, if you are planning on attending the Diabetes Canada/CSEM Professional Conference and Annual Meetings please follow the instructions below.
 Our conference is registered with the Canadian Immigration Special Event Unit.

 Submission of Applications:

 Canada does not have a visa office in every country so it is important that delegates visit the website of the visa office responsible for processing their visa applications.
 Information is available on the website on how to submit a visa application and the documentation required.

 Delegates are encouraged to submit their visa applications well in advance of the date of the event at a Visa Application Centre or on-line at E-applications (e-Apps).